AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/searchConsole.rst

 The default is to order the list by clicks, but you can **click on the headings** to order by the other three stats.

-Now the click through rate and position stats have more meaning.
-You can see which keywords are working.
+Now the click through rate and position stats have more meaning - you can see which keywords are working.
 If you **click on a keyword**, you get the graphs again, but for just that keyword.
 What you want to see is a rising position and CTR.

 .. _searchConsoleKeywordExample:
 .. figure:: search-console-keyword-eg.png